OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/integrated-authentication.md

 ## Remarks

-To use integrated authentication, both the client and front-end server must be in the same domain and must have an Active Directory that stores information about the end-users and their credentials.
+To use integrated authentication, both the client and front-end server must be in the same domain and must have an Active Directory that stores information about the end users and their credentials.